How technology helps us during the most stressful year yet

-With COVID-19 making it more challenging this year, 2020 indeed has been more stressful more than ever.
+With COVID-19 making it more challenging this year, 2020 has been a more trying year than ever.
 To mark International Stress Awareness Week, let's look at some ways technology continues to help us cope during this extraordinary time.

 There's no easy way to put it — this year has been the most challenging year for most of us.
 Whether it's work or personal life, the unexpected pandemic made 2020 difficult: the sudden lockdown, the sudden shift to work from home, not to mention the various issues surrounding us today.

 According to the International Stress Management Association UK (ISMA), almost one in five adults was likely to be experiencing some form of depression during the coronavirus (COVID-19) pandemic in June 2020.
 In a survey conducted by wellness publication, Happiful, among their over 1,050 subscribers, one of the top causes of their stress is general work pressure, alongside family and relationship, and health.